 - Advocate- When people are always judging your child for his behavior, for example, “your child should be talking now” or “your child is too skinny”.
 Often you find yourself being your child’s advocate.

 - Chef- It doesn’t matter if you hate cooking like me, you’ll be cooking day in and day out.
 Sometimes you’ll be surprised how delicious your food will turn out.

 - Entertainer- Don’t want your child to watch t.v all day then you have to entertain them, there is no escape.
 Children don’t want to just play with toys, they want the parents to take part in the fun.

 - Personal Stylist- Your child will look much better than you well that’s because we put more time and effort into their outfits.

 - Administrative Specialist- Multitasking becomes our middle name.
 It’s impossible to do just one thing at a time.
 After a while, our brains can’t function without multitasking.

 - Nurse- This is the time when our children are sick and we have to cater to them.
 Whether we are nurturing them or keeping track of the time of their medication, we switch off to a nurse’s mode.

 - Nutritionist- we have to make sure our children are eating a proper diet.
 Are they getting enough calcium and protein?
-Are they eating their fruits and veggies and so forth.
+Are they eating their fruits and veggies and so forth?

-- Researcher-when kids go to sleep we tend to browse on the internet for homemade products, cooking recipes and DIY projects.
+- Researcher-when kids go to sleep we tend to browse on the internet for homemade products, cooking recipes, and DIY projects.

-- Thrift shop Expert- We know all the thrift stores around us, when those stores restock their items and the best deals in town.
+- Thrift shop Expert- We know all the thrift stores around us when those stores restock their items and the best deals in town.

-I would love to hear what you think are other jobs worthy to put on this list and if you could, what skills would you add unto your resume that you learned from being a mother?
+I would love to hear what you think are other jobs worthy to put on this list and if you could, what skills would you add to your resume that you learned from being a mother?